Table of Contents

 The size of cabins and staterooms on smaller cruise ships might be smaller than what you’d find on larger ships, potentially leading to less space and fewer amenities.

-There Are Potentially Fewer Families and Activities for Children On A Smaller Cruise Ship
+Potentially Fewer Families and Activities for Children On A Smaller Cruise Ship

 Smaller ships might attract fewer families, which could result in fewer kid-friendly activities and a less child-focused environment.